 4. Garland Pose – Malasana

-This pose is also known as ‘Garland Pose’ and is similar to squat but unlike squat, you need to hold the pose for some time.
+This pose is also known as ‘Garland Pose’ and is similar to a squat, but unlike squat, you need to hold the pose for some time.
 This is a popular asana with newcomers, as it is relatively simple to perform.
 However, it is also used extensively by more experienced yogis.

 - Strengthens the pelvic floor and pelvic muscle

-- Can help to get rid of hemorrhoids
+- It can help to get rid of hemorrhoids

 - Stretches the ankles, groins, and back torso